Saskatoon City Council

-Saskatoon City Council is the governing body of Saskatoon, the largest city in the central Canadian province of Saskatchewan.
+Saskatoon City Council is the governing body of Saskatoon, the largest city in the Canadian province of Saskatchewan.
 It consists of ten councillors representing ten wards throughout the city and the mayor of Saskatoon, who is elected city-wide.
-The current council was elected to a four-year term on November 13, 2020.
+The current council was elected to a four-year term on November 13, 2024.

 Historical background

 Saskatoon City Council held its inaugural meeting on June 26, 1906, when the city was inaugurated, growing from what had been the Town Council.
 Until 1954, the mayor and councillors were elected every year; after that and until 1970, the mayor was elected biannually.
 After 1970, the mayor and councillors were elected to three year terms, until 2012 when the term was extended to four years.

 The format of elections has also changed over time, alternating between ward-based and at-large systems.
 The former has been in place since 1994, and was also used from 1906-1920, when there were initially four and then five wards with two councillors per ward, and 1973-1988, when there were also ten wards with one councillor per ward.

-Since 1906, 198 individuals have served as councillors and 27 have served as mayor, with 23 mayors having first served as councillors.
+209 individuals have served as councillors—201 since the city was inaugurated in 1906—and 29 have served as mayor, with 24 mayors having first served as councillors.